ianli/yawl/README.md

 - Differentiated concepts between pages and posts.
 - Added `published` to the front matter to allow drafts.
 - Added reverse-chronological ordering of posts.
+- Added support for PHP pages.
+- Added support for Textile pages.
+- Added support for Markdown pages.

 *0.1.0*	- November 16, 2010